Nets bolster playoff hopes with win against Bucks

 Eric Bledsoe had 33 points and 11 assists for Milwaukee, and Khris Middleton finished with 24 points.

 Bledsoe’s two foul shots made it 128-126 Bucks with 2:30 left, but the Nets closed the game with a 7-0 run.
-Russell made two free throws, Joe Harris drilled a tiebreaking 3 and Russell drove for a basket with 59.1 seconds remaining.
+Russell made two free throws, Harris drilled his tiebreaking 3 and Russell drove for a basket with 59.1 seconds remaining.

-Dudley had 14 points in the second half and grabbed an offensive rebound in the final minute to help Brooklyn hold on.
+“It was a room-and-rhythm look,” Harris said of his triple.
+“Sometimes the best opportunity to get a 3 off is on an offensive rebound.”

 Bucks coach Mike Budenholzer said Antetokounmpo was kicked or hit in the calf against the 76ers and understood sitting out could help him get ready for the playoffs next week.